Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Experimental Results

-For energies $>$5 pJ, $f$-$2f$ beatnotes may be detected in the region of spectral overlap by filtering the light output from the waveguide and focusing it onto a photodiode (Fig. \ref{fig:Fig5}(a)).
-Fig. \ref{fig:Fig5}(b) shows the theoretical beatnote contrast output from the waveguide, $2\mathrm{Re}\left(\hat{A}_\omega(L,\lambda)\hat{A}_{2\omega}^*(L,\lambda)\right)/\left(|\hat{A}_\omega(L,\lambda)|^2+|\hat{A}_{2\omega}(L,\lambda)|^2\right)$, as a function of wavelength and pulse energy.
-The contrast is highest in the spectral region from 1200 - 1800 nm.
-Therefore, we detect $f$-$2f$ beatnotes by filtering the light output from the waveguide using a Thorlabs FELH1250 longpass filter, and focus this light on a MenloSystems APD310 avalanche photodiode.
+For energies $>$5 pJ, f-2f beatnotes may be detected in the region of spectral overlap by filtering the light output from the waveguide and focusing it onto a photodiode (Fig. \ref{fig:Fig4}(a)).
+Figure \ref{fig:Fig4}(b) shows the beatnote contrast predicted by the quasi-static theory, $2\mathrm{Re}\left(\hat{A}_\omega(L,\lambda)\hat{A}_{2\omega}^*(L,\lambda)\right)/\left(|\hat{A}_\omega(L,\lambda)|^2+|\hat{A}_{2\omega}(L,\lambda)|^2\right)$, as a function of wavelength and pulse energy.
+The contrast is highest in the spectral region from 1200 - 1800 nanometers.
+Therefore, we detect f-2f beatnotes by filtering the light output from the waveguide using a Thorlabs FELH1250 longpass filter, and focus this light on a MenloSystems APD310 avalanche photodiode.
 We record the RF beatnotes using a Rigol DSA815 RF spectrum analyzer with the resolution bandwidth set to 10 kHz.
-The RF beatnote power in dBm is shown in Fig. \ref{fig:Fig5}(c) as a function of input pulse energy.
-We observe oscillations of the beatnote power with increasing pulse energy, which is consistent with periodic re-phasing of the beatnotes predicted by theory (Fig. \ref{fig:Fig5}(c), dashed line).
-The beatnote current achieves a local maximum around an input pulse energy of 9.75 pJ, and we obtain an RF beatnote power of -65 dBm.
-Fig. \ref{fig:Fig5}(d) compares the relative intensity of the measured $f_\mathrm{CEO}$ beatnote with the $f_R$ beatnote corresponding to the repetition rate of the pulses for a pulse energy of 9.75 pJ.
-The detected $f_\mathrm{CEO}$ beatenote power is only 25 dB below the $f_R$ beatnote, even when the detected optical bandwidth spans $\sim$550 nm.
+The RF beatnote power in dBm is shown in Fig. \ref{fig:Fig4}(c) as a function of input pulse energy.
+We observe oscillations of the beatnote power with increasing pulse energy, which qualitatively agrees with the periodic re-phasing of the beatnotes predicted by theory (Fig. \ref{fig:Fig4}(c), dashed line).
+The beatnote current achieves a local maximum corresponding to an RF power of -65 dBm around an input pulse energy of 9.75 picojoules.
+Fig. \ref{fig:Fig4}(d) compares the relative intensity of the measured $f_\mathrm{CEO}$ beatnote with the $f_R$ beatnote corresponding to the repetition rate of the pulses for a pulse energy of 9.75 pJ.
+The detected $f_\mathrm{CEO}$ beatnote power is only 25 dB below the $f_R$ beatnote, even when the detected optical bandwidth spans $\sim$550 nm.